 We have created this section for those of you who really want to know more.
 From how we train our staff to what our daily schedule looks like - you'll find it all here!
-We hope it helps!
+We hope this helps!

 FREQUENTLY ASKED QUESTIONS:

-Q: What do we need to pack?
+What do we need to pack?

 • Short-sleeved tops

 • Long-sleeved tops

 • Wool/fleece sweater

 Leggings may be packed, but please note that they are only to be worn under shorts, skirts, dresses, or a long shirt; they are not to be worn alone as pants

 • Wool or fleece socks